dieterich-lab/circtools/README.md

 ```
 $ circtools
-usage: circtools [-V] <command> [<args>]

             Available commands:

-               enrich       circular RNA RBP enrichment scan
+               enrich:       circular RNA RBP enrichment scan
-               primer       circular RNA primer design tool
+               primer:       circular RNA primer design tool
-               detect       circular RNA detection with DCC
+               detect:       circular RNA detection with DCC
-               reconstruct  circular RNA reconstruction with FUCHS
+               reconstruct:  circular RNA reconstruction with FUCHS
-               circtest     circular RNA statistical testing
+               circtest:     circular RNA statistical testing
-               exon         circular RNA alternative exon analysis
+               exon:         circular RNA alternative exon analysis
+               quickcheck:   circular RNA sequencing library quick checks

+circtools: a modular, python-based framework for circRNA-related tools that
+unifies several functions in single command line driven software.

+positional arguments:
+  command        Command to run

+optional arguments:
+  -h, --help     show this help message and exit
+  -V, --version  show program's version number and exit

 ```

 ### detect

 The ``detect`` command is an interface to [DCC](https://github.com/dieterich-lab/DCC), also developed at the Dieterich lab.
 Please see the corresponding [manual](https://github.com/dieterich-lab/DCC) on the GitHub project for instructions how to run DCC.
+The parameters supplied to circtools will be directly passed to DCC.

 ### reconstruct

 The ``reconstruct`` command is an interface to [FUCHS](https://github.com/dieterich-lab/FUCHS).
 FUCHS is employing DCC-generated data to reconstruct circRNA structures.
 Please see the corresponding [manual](https://github.com/dieterich-lab/FUCHS) on the GitHub project for instructions how to run FUCHS.
+All parameters supplied to circtools will be directly passed to FUCHS.

 ### primer

 The ``primer`` command is used to design and visualize primers required for follow up wet lab experiments to verify circRNA candidates.
-The full documentation for the ``primer`` module is located in its own [manual](R/circtools/vignettes/plot-transcripts.md).
+The full documentation for the ``primer`` module can be found in its own [manual](R/circtools/vignettes/plot-transcripts.md).

 ### enrich

 The ``enrichment`` module may be used to identify circRNAs enriched for specific RNA binding proteins (RBP) based on DCC-identified circRNAs and processed [eCLIP](http://www.nature.com/nmeth/journal/v13/n6/full/nmeth.3810.html) data.
 For K526 and HepG2 cell lines plenty of this data is available through the [ENCODE](https://www.encodeproject.org/search/?type=Experiment&assay_title=eCLIP) project.
+The enrich module understands the following options:

 ```
-circtools enrich --help
 usage: circtools [-h] -c CIRC_RNA_INPUT -b BED_INPUT -a ANNOTATION -g
                  GENOME_FILE [-o OUTPUT_DIRECTORY] [-i NUM_ITERATIONS]
                  [-p NUM_PROCESSES] [-t TMP_DIRECTORY] [-T THRESHOLD]
                  [-P PVAL] [-H HAS_HEADER] [-F OUTPUT_FILENAME]
+                 [-I INCLUDE_FEATURES]

 circular RNA RBP enrichment tools